NAIG COMMENTS ON IOWA CROP PROGRESS AND CONDITION REPORT

 CROP REPORT

-Iowa farmers made the most of the 4.7 days suitable for fieldwork for the week ending April 29, 2018, according to the USDA, National Agricultural Statistics Service.
-Corn and soybeans were planted in addition to soil preparation and fertilizer application.
+Widespread storms delivering heavy rainfall interrupted planting activities and held Iowa farmers to 2.9 days suitable for fieldwork for the week ending May 6, 2018, according to the USDA, National Agricultural Statistics Service.

-Topsoil moisture levels rated 4 percent very short, 15 percent short, 73 percent adequate and 8 percent surplus.
-Subsoil moisture levels rated 5 percent very short, 14 percent short, 73 percent adequate and 8 percent surplus.
-South central Iowa remains dry with over one-third of subsoil rated very short on moisture.
+Topsoil moisture levels rated 3 percent very short, 7 percent short, 71 percent adequate and 19 percent surplus.
+Subsoil moisture levels rated 5 percent very short, 11 percent short, 70 percent adequate and 14 percent surplus.
+Saturated soil conditions have caused delays in fieldwork and planting activities in the northern two-thirds of the state, while recent rains have failed to eliminate the dry soil conditions in the southern one-third of the state.

-Iowa farmers planted 17 percent of the expected corn crop during the past week, 3 days behind last year and 4 days behind the 5-year average.
-Northern Iowa remains wet from melting snow which has slowed planting progress, however south central and southeast Iowa farmers already have at least 40 percent of their corn planted.
-Soybean planting is underway with 2 percent of the expected crop in the ground, 2 days ahead of last year but equal to the average.
-Sixty-two percent of the expected oat crop has been planted, 8 days behind both last year and the 5-year average.
-Just 10 percent of the crop has emerged, almost 2 weeks behind last year.
+Iowa growers have planted 40 percent of the expected corn crop, 3 days behind the 5-year average.
+Two percent of the crop has emerged, 5 days behind both last year and the average.
+Soybean growers have 11 percent of the expected crop in the ground, 2 days ahead of last year but equal to the average.
+Seventy-seven percent of the expected oat crop has been planted, 9 days behind last year and 1 week behind average.
+Thirty-two percent of the crop has emerged, 11 days behind last year.

-The extended winter season has left hay in short supply for some livestock producers.
-Pastures in many areas need rain to spur growth.
+Recent rain and warmer temperatures have revitalized pasture conditions statewide.
+Pasture condition rated 40 percent good to excellent, an increase of 12 percentage points from the previous week.
+Cattle have been turned out for grazing in many areas.